 Multiplexing of multiple H.248 Streams onto one multiplexed Stream is primarily indicated by setting the same address/port information on the applicable H.248 Streams (See clause 8).

-Additionally the MGC may set the “association” (mgroup/groupse) property indicating which H.248 Streams on a Termination are associated together for the purposes of multiplexing, with the grouping type of “BUNDLE”.
+Additionally the MGC may set the “association” (mgroup/sgroupse and/or mgroup/rgroupse) property indicating which H.248 Streams on a Termination are associated together for the purposes of multiplexing, with the grouping type of “BUNDLE”.

 For example:

 An MGC may require a Termination (T1) with five Streams.
 StreamID(1) and (2) are audio streams.
 StreamIDs (3), (4) and (5) are video streams.
+These streams are bi-directional.
 It is assumed that the values of StreamID are already allocated before the following processing.

-In the first example the mgroup/groupse property indicates that the video streams are associated:
+In the first example the mgroup/sgroupse and mgroup/rgroupse properties indicate that the sent and received video streams are associated:

+mgroup/sgroupse = “BUNDLE 3 4 5”

-mgroup/groupse = “BUNDLE 3 4 5”
+mgroup/rgroupse = “BUNDLE 3 4 5”

-In the second example the mgroup/groupse property indicates that the audio streams are associated together and the video streams are associated together.
+In the second example the mgroup/groupse property indicates that the sent and received audio streams are associated together and the video streams are associated together.

+mgroup/sgroupse = “BUNDLE 1 2”, “BUNDLE 3 4 5”

-mgroup/groupse = “BUNDLE 1 2”, “BUNDLE 3 4 5”
+mgroup/rgroupse = “BUNDLE 1 2”, “BUNDLE 3 4 5”

-When adding or removing multiplexed H.248 Streams the MGC shall include an updated mgroup/groupse property in the same command to ensure consistency between Local and Remote Descriptor settings and the property.
+When adding or removing multiplexed H.248 Streams the MGC shall include an updated mgroup/sgroupse and/or mgroup/rgroupse property in the same command to ensure consistency between Local and Remote Descriptor settings and the property.
+On reception of the properties the MG shall assign resources in the knowledge that each of the StreamList element contains StreamIDs that are associated with one multiplexed stream.

 For example: when adding a new H.248 Stream (StreamID 6) to an existing multiplex of StreamIDs 3, 4 & 5.

 MEGACO/3 [123.123.123.4]:55555